 Cost of living in Albania

 Albania is a comparably cheap country to live in.
 With low housing prices, affordable food and cheap utilities, an expat’s biggest expenses would be international schooling and private healthcare.
-The capital, Tirana, is listed as 162st out of 227 cities on Mercer’s 2022 Cost of Living Survey.
-Similarly ranked cities include Zagreb, Croatia and Bucharest, Romania.
+The capital, Tirana, is listed as 153rd out of 227 cities on Mercer’s 2023 Cost of Living Survey.
+Other similarly ranked European cities include Zagreb, Croatia and Bucharest, Romania.

 Expat families and children